NCAS-CMS/cfdm/docs/source/tutorial.rst

 ^^^^^^^^^^^^

-When a `Data` instance is indexed a new instance is created for the part of the data defined by the indiced.
+When a `Data` instance is indexed a new instance is created for the part of the data defined by the indices.
 Indexing follows rules that are very similar to the `numpy indexing rules
 <https://docs.scipy.org/doc/numpy/reference/arrays.indexing.html>`_,
 the only differences being: